miles-howell/miles-howell.github.io/_posts/2025-08-01-grand-buffet.md

 ### I. Arthur & The Restaurant

 There was a restaurant, unmarked but well-known, nestled between a shuttered shoe repair and a psychic whose window sign always read *Back in 10*.
 In every direction, gated windows and boarded doors.
 Advertisements for plasma donation programs, military recruitment, and the brand new ePhone littered the street.
-Some were even strewn about the street, blown around like tumbleweeds in an old western movie.
+Some were even strewn about, blowing around like tumbleweeds in an old western movie.
 Above the entrance, a simple, weathered plaque read: *The Grand Buffet of Human Endeavor.*

 No neon.
 No gimmicks.
 Just the smell of something warm, nostalgic, dependable. *Chicken*.

 Inside, there were no menus, no music, no waitlists.
 Just one dish: the House Special.
 Chicken.
 Every day, every time.
 The kind you remembered from when things worked.
 The restaurant’s appeal was singular: it promised nothing more than competence.
 Not greatness.
 Not revolution.
 Just something done right.
 A rare thing in a world bloated with choices and predictable mediocrity.

 Arthur arrived like many before him.
 A man of refined tastes—not in flavor, but in grievance.
 His palate was a diagnostic tool, finely attuned to the failure of others.
 He appreciated systems, as long as they spared him effort.
-He expected functional quality and felt it was owed to him, like heat from a radiator.
+He expected functional quality and felt it was owed to him, like water running from a faucet.
 The very idea of needing to ask twice left a bitter taste.

 Upon entering, Arthur was guided to his table with a silence that sounded like servitude.
 The waiter pulled out the chair and placed a napkin in his lap.